 As a result, it is critical to communicate clearly with your builder about your priorities and budget, and to collaborate to find a solution that meets your needs before contract documentation is finalised and before variations need to be drafted to accomodate requested changes.

-In conclusion, the building specification and fittings schedule are two critical components of any construction project.
-You can ensure that your project is completed to a high standard and meets your expectations by understanding the contents of the building specification document and the significance of the fittings schedule.
+In conclusion, the building specification and fittings schedule are two key parts of any construction project.
+By understanding what’s in the specification and the importance of the fittings schedule, you can help ensure your project is finished to a high standard and meets your expectations.

 Working closely with your builder, architect, and suppliers, you can create a specification that meets your needs and budget while also ensuring that your project runs smoothly from beginning to end.